Danny7226/LearningSummary/README.md

 # LearningSummary

 Science and engineering are means of spiritual development.
-Precisely identifies the problem allows me to precisely recognize this world
+Precisely identifying the problem allows me to precisely recognize this world

 ## Index
 [Sql vs NoSql](https://github.com/Danny7226/LearningSummary#sql-vs-nosql)